This article explains how our new ad surfing system works. It’s a quick read, please do not skip it if you want to get the most out of the system.

 Please note that you must be really viewing the ad to be credited.
 If you go to another browser tab or multitask on your computer, you will not be credited.

 If the ad is boring, just close it or visit another ad.
-You shouldn’t waste time on boring ads, unlike other programs that force you to stay on an ad for 10 or 20 seconds.

 What should you take note as an advertiser?

 Let’s now look at how the new system works from an advertiser’s point of view.